 To maintain old wooden garden furniture that has lost some or all of its colour depends on the type of look you prefer.
 If the priority is to retain or to allow the natural grey / silvering process whilst protecting the wood, simply use a clear wood oil or one that contains very little natural colour and no UV filters.
 This will nourish the timber to keep it supple, therefore protecting the wood from water ingress, cracking, warping and splitting.

-For this a traditional wood oil can be used or alternatively, a clear decking oil.
+For this a traditional wood oil can be used or alternatively, a clear or coloured decking oil or stain.

 Clear wood oils for garden furniture